cu-asl/robot_data_collection_framework/README.md

 34 files should be created in the newest folder (highest number) in ur5_data_collect_fw/rec

 <img src="https://user-images.githubusercontent.com/91130166/171431925-7b77493a-c0a7-44a2-9769-facc4d01eb4a.png" width="600">

+### Expected Error
+There are 10% chance that output as video or snapshot might not be generated due to the error of the recording program

 ### If want to stop the program
 1. ``ctrl`` + ``z`` at the terminal running run_loop.py